amoghyermalkar123/y-zig/README.md

   [] Deletions (only to be done when insertion is stable)
     [X] support deleting blocks and block splits
     [] support pending delete set queue and retry

+Phase 4:
+  [] make this a idiomatic zig library